-Physical Education (PE), Sport and well-being are seen as vital areas of learning in the primary curriculum at Robson House.
-All at Robson House welcome the government’s commitment to improve the quality of PE and School Sport and well-being for all children in primary schools through provision of the PE and Sport Premium.
+Physical Education (PE), Sport Health and well-being are seen as vital areas of learning in the primary curriculum at Robson House.
+All at Robson House welcome the government’s commitment to improve the quality of PE and School Sport and well-being for all children in primary schools through provision of the PE and Primary Sport Premium.

 Staff at Robson House agree that a broad, balanced and rich PE curriculum forms the basis for a lifetime of physical activity, and the importance of PE and School Sport must never be underestimated if physical literacy is to be achieved.

 Robson House continues to provide all its children with a wide range of physical activities both in and outside of curriculum time and this funding ensures that both the high quality and quantity continues to be made available for all our children.

 More information on curriculum PE and school sport at Robson House can be found here: PE, Sport and Well-being at Robson House (2017 2018)